catenate/sharedo/share-chkdep.md

 	share-chkdep:     exit 0
 	share-chkdep: fi

-Calculate the current checksum of each dependency, and determine whether it matches the current location of the dependency.
+Calculate the current checksum of each dependency with [[share-sum]], and determine whether it matches the current location of the dependency.
 If not, remove the current entry for the file, and add a new one.

 Map and parallelize this process, when it matters.  #backlog